-3. I've read that there are differing opinions concering use of Silver Diamine Fluoride (SDF) as the appropriate medicament applied when delivering the D1355 procedure.
+3. I've read that there are differing opinions concerning use of Silver Diamine Fluoride (SDF) as the appropriate medicament applied when delivering the D1355 procedure.
 If I use SDF as a caries arresting medicament does that mean D1355 is not the procedure delivered to my patient, or that there will not be any coverage by the patient's dental benefit plan?

 There are two concerns described in this question, the first concerning application of a specific medicament and the second concerning reimbursement if that medicament is applied.
 Looking at the first, selection of the medicament to be applied is the dentist's decision that is a clinical consideration.
-If SDF or any other medicament is delivered as described in the D1355 nomenclature or descriptor, it is the procedure to report.
+If SDF or any other medicament except topical fluoride is delivered as described in the D1355 nomenclature or descriptor (i.e., "for primary prevention or remineralization"), it is the procedure to report.

-The second concern, which pertians to reimbursement, is a completely separate matter.
+The second concern, which pertains to reimbursement, is a completely separate matter.
 Dental benefit plan coverage and third-party payer claim adjudication policies determine whether D1355, or any other procedure reported with a CDT code, will be reimbursed.
 A plan may say that coverage for D1355 may be limited to medicaments other than SDF.
 What a plan may not say is that a dentist must not report D1355 when she or he determines that SDF is the appropriate caries preventive medicament to apply.

-4. Is the procedure reported with this code limited to primary teeth?
+4. Is the procedure reported with this code limited to primary teeth only?